artnoage/Optimal-Transport-GAN/README.md

 second method, we tried the option of multiple Gaussians  with some fixed variance sigma.
 If one makes the number of Gaussians too big and variance small then we have a "perfect fit", or an overfit depending on how one sees it.
-This is the case where we get the biggest amount of details in our Fashion dataset.
+This is the case where we get the best degree of details in our Fashion dataset.
 If the number of Gaussians is small then it is harder to train and someone has to increase the number of critic steps (around 10), main steps (up to 100 times) and variance to avoid mode collapse.
-However we expect that if the dataset allows it, then small N of Gaussians will result in some clustering of the data.
+However we expect that if the dataset allows it, then small number of Gaussians will result in some clustering of the data.
 We also prefer this method from the standard one, because we believe that quite often the data manifold has different geometry in different parts.